jagottsicher/myGoConverter/README.md

   w, web	web formats

 Other flags:
+  -l, --loop		loop mode, repeatingly recalling last input and overwrite/edit flags/arguments
   -v, --verbose		outputs additional information alternative versions/formats
   -h, --help		outputs this help text
   -v, -ver, --version	outputs the version number if no other flags are present

 Note:
 Order of the desired output types will be considered.